 The triangle is a 2009 British psychological thriller movie starring Melissa George in the lead role.
 The film revolves around Jess, a single mother played by Melissa George, who goes on a boating expedition along with her friends.
 However, fate plays its role and their boat is hit by a storm.
 In order to survive, they are forced to board a deserted ocean liner.
 Once on the ocean liner, Jess experiences mysterious things and sees her friend killed by a burlap-masked shooter one by one.
 She fights the killer and overpowers her assailant only to hear screams from herself and her friends alive on the upturned boat crying for help.
 She realizes that she is in the midst of a causality loop that’s completely unimaginable.
 The film will simply confuse you, bewilder you and amaze you as you get on with it.

 Interstellar is yet another Christopher Nolan that makes into our list of top mindf*ck films of all time.
 The movie is about a space expedition headed by former NASA pilot, Cooper played by Matthew McConaughey along with Dr. Amelia Brand played by Anne Hathaway and other crew members and robots.
 The entire mission of the space voyage is to locate potentially habitable planets for human survival as life on Earth is in jeopardy due to the lack of vegetation thanks to the crop blight that has made farming difficult.
 The film presents us a whole new world of the Universe and how different the ecosystem could be on other planets within the Universe.
-The film also draws our attention on the whole concept of the wormhole and how it effects time.
+The film also draws our attention to the whole concept of the wormhole and how it affects time.

 Also Read : Best Movies by Christopher Nolan